 1.46 Recklessness is a lesser state of blameworthiness than intent.
-"Recklessness can be simply defined as the conscious running of an unjustifiable risk."
-Unlike intent, recklessness does not require that the accused consciously bring about the result; merely that they consciously ran the risk that the result would come about.
-This test is subjective and looks at
+"Recklessness can be simply defined as the conscious running of an unjustifiable risk."69 Unlike intent, recklessness does not require that the

-&lt;sup>65 Smith & Hogan Criminal Law (9th ed Butterworths 1999) at 53.
+65 Smith & Hogan Criminal Law (9th ed Butterworths 1999) at 53.
 See also Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 26-27.
 For a discussion of the levels of mens rea in the corporate context, see Khanna "Corporate Liability Standards: When should Corporations be Held Criminally Liable?"
-(2000) 37 American Criminal Law Review 1239, at 1246-1248
+(2000) 37 American Criminal Law Review 1239, at 1246-1248.

-&lt;sup>66 Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 26.
+66 Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 26.
 See also Law Reform Commission Consultation Paper on Homicide: The Mental Element in Murder (LRC CP17-2001) at paragraphs 2.02-2.18.

-&lt;sup>67 Criminal Justice Act 1964 section 4.
+67 Criminal Justice Act 1964 section 4.

-&lt;sup>68 [1944] 1 All ER 691.
+^{[1944] 1} All ER 691.
 See also DPP v Kent & Sussex Contractors Ltd [1944] 1 KB 146 and Moore v I Bresler Ltd [1944] 2 KB 515.
 For a discussion of these cases see Pinto & Evans Corporate Criminal Liability (Sweet & Maxwell 2003) at 39-46.

-&lt;sup>69 Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 45.
+69 Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 45.
 There was some controversy in England over whether the test involved conscious or inadvertent running of a risk.
 This is now settled by the case of R v G [2003] 4 All ER 765, which held that the risk must be consciously run.

-the state of mind of the offender.
-The leading case in Ireland is DPP v Murray which sets out the test for recklessness in Ireland as follows:
+accused consciously bring about the result; merely that the accused consciously ran the risk that the result would come about.
+This test is subjective and looks at the state of mind of the offender.
+The leading case in Ireland is People (DPP) v Murray70 which sets out the test for recklessness in Ireland as follows:

-"A person acts recklessly with respect to a material element of an offence when he consciously disregards a substantial and unjustifiable risk that the material element exists or will result from his conduct."
+"A person acts recklessly with respect to a material element of an offence when he consciously disregards a substantial and unjustifiable risk that the material element exists or will result from his conduct."71

 1.47 Recklessness is the mental element for manslaughter by an unlawful and dangerous act.
-For example, recklessness is the mental element for assault under the Non Fatal Offences Against the Person Act 1997 is recklessness.
-There is no requirement that the accused actually intend the level of harm caused, even if the victim dies.
-An example of recklessness in the corporate context would be handling stolen property under section 17 of the Criminal Justice (Theft and Fraud Offences) Act 2001.
-As discussed above, corporate entities can be criminally liable under this act.
+For example, recklessness is the mental element for assault under the Non Fatal Offences Against the Person Act 1997.
+There is no requirement that the accused actually intend the level of harm caused, even if the victim dies.72 An example of recklessness in the corporate context would be handling stolen property under section 17 of the Criminal Justice (Theft and Fraud Offences) Act 2001.
+As discussed above, corporate entities can be criminally liable under this Act.